Mangaladevi Temple

-The Mangaladevi Temple is a Hindu temple at Bolara in the city of Mangalore in the Indian state of Karnataka.
+The Mangaladevi Temple is a Hindu temple at Bolara in the city of Mangaluru in the Indian state of Karnataka.
 It is situated about three kilometres southwest of the city centre.
 The temple is dedicated to the Hindu goddess Shakti in the form of Mangaladevi, the presiding deity from whom the city derives its name.

 The temple is of significant antiquity and is believed to have been built during the 9th century by Kundavarman, the most noted king of the Alupa dynasty, under the patronage of Matsyendranath.
 As per another legend, the temple is believed to have been built by Parashurama, one of the ten avatars of Hindu god Vishnu and later expanded by Kundavarman.

 The presiding deity, Mangaladevi in the central shrine is in a seated posture.
 There are shrines around the sanctum for other deities.

 In modern times, the temple is maintained and administered by trustees.
 The temple is open daily from 6 a.m. to 1 pm and 4 pm to 8:30 pm.

 Etymology

-Mangalore was named after the Hindu deity Mangaladevi, the presiding deity of the temple According to local legend, a princess from Malabar named Parimala or Premaladevi renounced her kingdom and became a disciple of Matsyendranath, the founder of the Nath tradition.
+Mangaluru was named after the Hindu deity Mangaladevi, the presiding deity of the temple According to local legend, a princess from Malabar named Parimala or Premaladevi renounced her kingdom and became a disciple of Matsyendranath, the founder of the Nath tradition.
 Having converted Premaladevi to the Nath sect, Matsyendranath renamed her Mangaladevi.
 The city got its name from the temple.